amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer:

 When training the model and using it for prediction we ran into some challenges including bugs and other errors.
 Also in the process of retriving the data, we had some bugs to solve.
-We asolve the problems by detecting the code, printing
+We solve the problems by detecting the code, usimg print statements and helping each other.
+Another way to tackle bugs could be to use profiling.

 ## Working in the cloud